flaviovdf/flaviovdf.github.io/homepage.rst

     * Grid Computing (`Ourgrid <http://ourgrid.org>`_)
     * P2P Computing
-    * Cloud Computing (we called it Utility Computing or Business Driven IT Management at the time :))
+    * Cloud Computing (we called it Utility Computing or Business Driven IT Management at the time)

 These previous projects were mostly done at the `Federal University of Campina Grande <http://ufcg.edu.br>`_, where I did my `BSc in Computer Science